Tek-Savvy/FizzBuzz/README.md

 Any integer number

 # Approach
-This is a simple application to demonstrate has developer can practise TDD based approach.
+This is a simple application to demonstrate how developer can practise TDD based approach.
 There are two test projects one is using MSTest and another one NUnit test.